Camaldolese Church, Warsaw

-Camaldolese Church, dating from the 17th–18th centuries and situated among the buildings of the hermitage in the Bielański Forest, is one of the most beautiful baroque churches in Warsaw.
+Camaldolese Church, dating from the 17th–18th centuries and situated among the buildings of the hermitage in the Bielański Forest, is a baroque church in Warsaw.

 History

-The King of Poland Władysław IV Vasa (Polish: Władysław IV Waza) founded the first church in Bielański Forest as a vote of gratitude for royal election the crown and winning in the Smolensk campaign.
+The King of Poland Władysław IV Vasa founded the first church in Bielański Forest as a vote of gratitude for royal election the crown and winning in the Smolensk War.
 The church had to be situated in a remote area according to the Camaldoleses tradition and it was built on the area of former village Pólko (now Bielany).
-In 1669–1710 and 1733–1755 the church was rebuilt, the founders of the project were Polish kings John II Casimir (Polish: Jan II Kazimierz Waza) and Michael I (Polish: Michał Korybut Wiśniowiecki).

-During the 19th century Poland was under partitions.
+In 1669–1710 and 1733–1755 the church was rebuilt, the founders of the project were Polish kings John II Casimir and Michael I. During the 19th century Poland was under partitions.
 After the fall of the January Uprising in 1864, Tsarist occupation authorities liquidated all Camaldoles monasteries with the exception of the Warsaw.
 In the next years, Russian authorities took over some of the buildings.
 The Russians introduced a ban on the admission of new members.
 After that, the church and hermitages were taken over by the Russian Red Cross.

 In 1905 a parish was created and the church was renovated.
 After Russian's withdrawal from Warsaw in 1914 an orphanage was formed and run by Sisters.
 In 1916 a seminar was launched and in 1918 a junior high school was built in the former foresterium.

 Nowadays the church and the hermitage huts are preserved in their original state.
 After the destruction of the 2nd World War and burning down of the gymnasium building, the former monastery buildings were redesigned by the ATK (Catholic Theology Academy), now UKSW (Cardinal Stefan Wyszynski University), and on the site of the hostelry and the remnants of the gymnasium building there is a modern seminary building being erected by the Warsaw Archdiocese.